 The Dojo offers coworking and coliving spaces and they are open 24/7.
 They pride themselves on their backup generators so even if the rest of Bali is without power they’re still connected and working.
 They offer many different packages based on hours per month or a single day pass for $15.

 Depending on the package you buy you will get a certain amount of Skype booth hours but any more than that and you have to pay.
 Probably the best part about Dojo is they’re close to the beach.
 Just a minute walk to be exact, according to their website.
 Fancy doing some online work and then hitting the surf?
 Sounds like a sweet idea to us!

 The first-ever coworking space in Bali, Hubud sets the standard.
 You’re getting a top of the line coworking space and first-rate amenities.
 Hubud has been mentioned in Forbes, The Lonely Planet, and BBC News.
 Besides the fact they’re in one of the coolest parts of Bali, they offer some good monthly plans that might peak the interest of someone staying long term in Ubud.
-If you are staying in Ubud (lucky you!), be sure to check out our post about some things to do!
+If you are staying in Ubud (lucky you!), be sure to check out some fun things to do and delicious eats!

 Hub Bali is more of a value coworking space; therefore, it doesn’t have a lot of the perks like communal kitchens and cafes.
 But their prices are a lot cheaper!
 If you need 24/7 connection in Nusa Dua or Legian then this might be the Coworking space for you.